Back to blog home

 Having less hardware means minimal maintenance and more reliability.
 The more hardware required for the system to operate, the more likely it is to break.
 Backblaze did a failure rate test for typical hard drives and found that by the fourth year, failure rates increased by as much as 12% and only increased as time went on.

-With cloud systems, the camera is the only piece of hardware you have to maintain.
+With cloud systems, the security cameras are the only hardware you have to maintain.
 By reducing the number of hardware components required, a cloud recorder simplifies the process and makes managing a video security system stress-free.

 3. Unlimited Scalability